djvanderlaan/simplermarkdown/vignettes/intro.md

 simplermarkdown tries to assume as little as possible about possible workflows.
-However, this also means that you, the user, are responsible for some things where other packages might make assumtions.
+However, this also means that you, the user, are responsible for some things where other packages might make assumpptions.
 One of the places where this is the case is for paths and working directories.
 And this is especially relevant when including figures and when generating figures using R.